 - Lemon Juice: It will enhance the taste of dhokla.

 - Fruit Salt: I have used Eno fruit salt, which is essential for the fluffy texture of the dhokla.
-Eno is easily available in Indian grocery stores.
+Eno is readily available in Indian grocery stores.

 - Toppings: I like to sprinkle black pepper powder and red chili powder on top of the Dhokla batter.
 However, you can skip it if you want.

 - Tempering: Tempering is essential for the overall taste of the dhokla.
 Do not skip it.
 We need oil, green chili, mustard seeds, sesame seeds, and curry leaves for tempering.
-However, you can skip curry leaves if you do not have them.
+However, you can skip the curry leaves if you don’t have them.

 - Garnish: I have garnished the dhokla with finely chopped fresh coriander leaves.
 However, you can also garnish it with fresh coconut.